Mardi Gras in New Orleans

 In this lesson, students will learn the song “Mardi Gras in New Orleans,” one of six lessons in the New Orleans Rhythm & Blues Unit.
 Students will play the clave part on claves and the horn part on recorders.
 Students will listen to multiple recordings of the song and discuss the variations in those recordings.

-- Students will be able to analyze the lyrics to both versions of “Mardi Gras in New Orleans.”
+- Analyze the lyrics to both versions of “Mardi Gras in New Orleans.”

-- Students will be able to sing the lyrics of “Mardi Gras in New Orleans.”
+- Sing the lyrics of “Mardi Gras in New Orleans.”

-- Students will be able to play the clave and horn parts accompanying Preservation Hall’s recording of the early version of “Mardi Gras in New Orleans.”
+- Play the clave and horn parts accompanying Preservation Hall’s recording of the early version of “Mardi Gras in New Orleans.”